71st (South African) Siege Battery, Royal Garrison Artillery: Cambrai

 Rested and reinforced, the battery handed its guns over to 73rd (SA) Siege Bty, also being rested from the Ypres fighting, and moved out with that battery's guns on 8 November, joining a long convoy of heavy artillery marching south to reinforce Third Army for the Battle of Cambrai.
 (To maintain secrecy the cover story was that they were heading to the Italian Front.)
 During the journey it collected two new spare howitzers, to ensure that it would be able to keep guns in action.
 It pulled its guns into camouflaged positions on the outskirts of Gouzeaucourt on 13 November, coming under 87th HAG in III Corps.
 The plan was to break through the Hindenburg Line with a tank attack following a massive surprise bombardment using Predicted fire.
 III Corps' objective was the Marcoing–Masnières line.
-Zero was 06.20 on 20 November, and by 10.00 the rapid advance of the tanks and infantry had driven the enemy out of range of the battery's guns.Anon, Seventy-First, pp. 21–2.Becke, Pt 4, pp. 145–51.Miles, 1917, Vol III, pp. 50–1, 64–78.
+Zero was 06.20 on 20 November, and by 10.00 the rapid advance of the tanks and infantry had driven the enemy out of range of the battery's guns.